rzubek/easy-cryptography/README.md

   * Secret keys can be loaded from a byte array, generated from a string password (which will automatically invoke a strong derivation function), or generated uniquely from random data.
   * IV gets regenerated during each encryption, and persisted in EncryptResult
+  * Encryption produces and checks anti-tampering signatures by default, but it can be turned off
   * Encrypted results are signed with HMAC which is resistant to modification, extension attacks, etc.
   * Encryption and signing algorithms are set to use modern and secure defaults
   * Keys are stored and loaded from byte arrays, without making any assumptions about